Selling a House with Tenants in California - Easy Process for Landlords

 Can you sell your house with tenants in it?

-If the question—Can I sell my rental property with tenants in it?—is on your mind, you’re likely interested in selling your property fairly quickly.
-While it’s possible to sell a rental property with tenants in tow, it requires considerable finesse.
+If the question—Can I sell my rental property with tenants in it?—is on your mind, you’re likely interested in selling the property fairly quickly.
+While it’s possible to sell your rental with tenants, it requires considerable finesse.

 California is considered a renter-friendly state, and the laws are exacting, which makes working with a well-established California real estate investment company an excellent way to remain within the confines of the law while getting the job done.

-In California, you have the legal right to sell a house with tenants living in it, as long as you uphold the terms of the rental agreement that’s in place.
+In California, you have the legal right to sell property you own with tenants living in it, as long as you uphold the terms of the rental agreement that’s in place to protect tenants and your legal responsibilities.

 Selling a property with tenants vs asking them to leave

-The upside of selling a house with tenants includes all the following advantages:
+The upside of selling your home with tenants includes all the following advantages:

 • In a sense, your home is already staged.
 While you won’t be able to control how your renter prepares your place for showings, selling a place that’s furnished is easier than selling a property that’s empty, and this is simply because potential buyers generally aren’t visionaries.

-• When you sell your property with tenants in it, you won’t miss out on rent payments while the house is on the market.
+• When you sell the property, you won’t miss out on rent payments while the house is on the market.

 • A home that comes pre-filled with tenants can be more attractive to real estate investors, who may be glad to skip the hassle of arranging new renters.

-The cons when you sell rental property with tenants
+The cons when you sell a tenant occupied rental

-If you sell your rental property with tenants still living in it, you’ll need to consider the following obstacles:
+If you’re deciding when to sell rental property that has tenants still living in it, you will need to consider the following obstacles:

-• An uncooperative tenant can make showings difficult—or next to impossible.
-For example, a renter who refuses to keep your place looking presentable, refuses to leave during showings, or who interferes with your ability to show the place at all can negatively affect the sales process.
+• Bad Tenants can cause an assortment of problems.
+For example, a tenant who doesn’t want to cooperate can make showings difficult—or next to impossible.
+If a tenant doesn’t keep your place looking presentable, refuses to leave during showings, or who interferes with your ability to show the place at all can negatively affect the process of selling.

-• If the tenant living in your property owes you rent or refuses to honor their end of the lease, it can make this process far more complicated for you and you could face a lengthy legal battle that can interfere with your closing.
+• If the tenant living in your property owes you rent or refuses to honor the end of their lease, it can make this process a bit more complicated for you and you could face a lengthy legal battle that can interfere with your closing.

 Generally, the path forward is far more direct without tenants in residence, which makes reaching out to a professional real estate investment company a great place to start.

-How to sell a house with tenants: 3 primary options
+How to sell a house with renters: Your 3 options

-If you’re selling a home with tenants, you have options, and better understanding these options can help you make the right choice for you—given the unique circumstances involved.
+If you’re selling a home with tenants, you have options, and better understanding these options can help you make the right choice to successfully sell — given the unique circumstances involved.

 1. Selling a rental property with a tenant to us!

-The most straightforward, least complicated and expedited means of selling your home with tenants in it is turning to a professional California real estate investment company.
+The most straightforward, least complicated and expedited means of dealing with tenants, even if it’s an uncooperative tenant, is turning to a professional California real estate investment company.

-At SoCal Home Buyers, we help homeowners like you who’re trying to sell quickly—without all the hassle and stress, but with their rights and best interests intact.
+At SoCal Home Buyers, we help homeowners like you who are trying to sell quickly—without the hassle, stress or having to resort to a real estate agent, with their rights and best interests intact.

-• Requesting a cash offer for your house with a tenant by simply entering your contact information and the address of the property you’re interested in selling on the form provided.
+• Request a cash offer for your house with a tenant by simply entering your contact information and the address of the property you’re interested in selling on the form provided.

 • Wait for a prompt call from us, in which we’ll gather more information and schedule your home’s inspection.

-• Our in-house inspector will conduct a thorough, one-time inspection of your property and will make our best offer on the spot.
+• Our in-house inspector will conduct a one time thorough inspection of your property and will make our best offer on the spot.

-• If you like our offer, you simply choose the best closing date for you, and we’ll get to work making that happen.
+• If you like our offer, consider your house sold.
+You’ll simply choose the best closing date for you, and we’ll get to work making that happen.

-When you sell to SoCal Home Buyers, you bypass the headaches generally associated with selling a home with tenants in place.
+When you sell to SoCal Home Buyers, even if the house is occupied, you bypass the headaches generally associated with selling a house with a tenant on the traditional market.

 2. Selling a rental property to tenants

-The tenants who’re already renting your place may be interested in buying it.
-In fact, if they make you a fair offer, it can save you both a considerable amount of time, energy and resources.
+The tenants who are already renting your place may be interested in buying it.
+In fact, if they offer to pay for it, it can save you both a considerable amount of time, energy and resources.

-Once you make up your mind to sell property with tenants, letting your renters know and affording them the opportunity to make an offer emphasizes your good faith efforts, which can go a long way toward alleviating tensions and keeping things moving forward smoothly—regardless of the house-selling option you choose.
+Once you make up your mind to sell a property with renters, letting your renters know and affording them the opportunity to make an offer emphasizes your good faith efforts, which can go a long way toward alleviating tensions and keeping things moving smoothly forward—regardless of the house-selling option you choose.

 How long do tenants have to move out after a house is sold in California?